Chaudhary Charan Singh Haryana Agricultural University: Clubs and societies

 Graphic Arts Society and Literary Society are responsible for arts and literary activities.
 Graphics Art Society was established in 1970.
 It also offers photography as a co-curricular activity of the university course curriculum for undergraduate students.
 Many members of this society have won awards at the AgriUniFest.
 Students of Literary Society have been awarded in elocution, extempore and debate competitions at the AgriUniFest.

 CCS HAU Mountaineering Club provides mountaineering opportunities to the students of the university.
-The club was started in the year 1971 and its motto is Youth for Adventure.
+The club was started in 1971 and its motto is Youth for Adventure.
 The club offers trekking programs, seminars on mountain sports and, basic and advanced courses in rock climbing, mountaineering and skiing. in 2007, the club organised a motorbike expedition from Hisar to Khardung La, world's highest motorable pass.
 The club publishes its own online magazine known as HAUMC Magazine and also operates world's first trekking helpline.
 The club also organises humanitarian and voluntary activities such as awareness campaigns, environmental campaigns and fundraising events.
 The base of the club is located at the Giri Centre for Sports Activities of the university.